-Upon hearing the phrase “senior living,” visions of walkers, oxygen tubes, and bed pans come to mind.
-Senior living is the broad term used to encompass everything from independent living developments to CCRCs (Continuum Care Retirement Communities), yet there are certain perceptions associated with this elderly demographic that are ripe for disruption.
+Upon hearing the phrase “senior living,” visions of walkers, oxygen tubes, and bedpans come to mind.
+Senior living is the broad term used to encompass everything from independent living developments to retirement communities, and there are certain perceptions associated with this demographic that are ripe for disruption.

-In 2013, Rohit Bhargava coined the term “Optimistic Aging” to characterize the new wave of excitement and vigor associated with the empty nester years and beyond.
-According to a study by the National Council on Aging, 89% of older adults feel confident that they could maintain a high quality of life throughout their senior years — a statistic that’s having profound effects on senior living development.
+In 2013, Rohit Bhargava coined the term “Optimistic Aging” to characterize the new wave of excitement associated with the empty nester years and beyond.
+According to a study by the National Council on Aging, 89 percent of older adults feel confident that they could maintain a high quality of life throughout their senior years — a statistic that’s having profound effects on senior living development.

-The gap between middle-aged adulthood and assisted living has grown even wider, creating a need for developments that support a dynamic and recreational lifestyle for older adults.
-These developments have come to be called active adult communities, or as some might say, a baby boomer’s playground.
-Active adult communities can range from age-restricted independent living communities to multifamily apartments that primarily targets older residents.
-The common thread, however, is that each of these communities promote a distinct lifestyle — one that’s oriented towards social and recreational activities.
+In fact, the gap between middle-aged adulthood and assisted living has grown even wider.
+This gap is creating a need for developments that support a dynamic and recreational lifestyle for older adults.
+Active adult communities range from age-restricted independent living to multifamily apartments that target older residents.
+The common thread, however, is that each promotes a distinct lifestyle — one that’s oriented toward social and recreational activities.

-Not only is this demographic evolving development trends within senior living, but the implications for marketing communication are changing as well.
+Not only is this demographic evolving development trends, but the implications for marketing communication are changing as well.

 Defining Boomer Characteristics

-In the years ahead, senior living demand will be met with supply, and marketers will be tasked with differentiating their community within a cluttered market.
+In the years ahead, marketers will need to differentiate their senior living community within a cluttered market.
 Before marketers relegate all senior citizens to a traditional marketing mix, there are a few things to keep in mind:

-- 88% of baby boomers are internet users (source).
+- 88 percent of baby boomers are internet users

-- 50% of baby boomers spend at least 15 hours online every week (source).
+- 50 percent of baby boomers spend at least 15 hours online every week

-- 96% of online baby boomers use search engines (source).
+- 96 percent of online baby boomers use search engines

-- 95% of online baby boomers use email (source).
+- 95 percent of online baby boomers use email

-- 82% of baby boomers belong to a social network, the most popular being Facebook (source).
+- 82 percent of boomers belong to a social network, the most popular being Facebook